Awahnde/supportyourapp-performance-sla-dashboard/README.md

 This project uses a simulated, synthetic dataset created for portfolio and learning purposes.
 The data does not represent real clients, users, or operational records and was generated to reflect realistic customer support scenarios for analytical demonstration only.

+The dataset used for this project is a single-table operational support log containing 150 ticket records from October 2024.
+Each row represents one resolved support ticket.

+Key fields in the dataset:

+FieldDescriptionTicket_IDUnique identifier per ticketAgent_NameSupport agent assigned to the ticketClientClient whose end-user raised the ticket (E-commerce App, FinTech SaaS, HealthTech Platform)RegionGeographic region of the ticket (APAC, EMEA, NA)LanguageLanguage the ticket was handled in (English, French, Spanish)Issue_TypeCategory of the support issuePriorityTicket priority level (High, Medium, Low)First_Response_Time_minsTime in minutes from ticket creation to first agent responseResolution_Time_hoursTime in hours from creation to ticket closeSLA_ComplianceBinary Yes/No — whether the ticket was resolved within the agreed SLA windowCSAT_ScoreCustomer satisfaction score (scale of 1–5)EscalatedWhether the ticket was escalated

 ## Tools

+Microsoft Excel — data cleaning, pivot tables, calculated fields, and dashboard design

+PivotTables for aggregations by agent, region, client, and issue type Slicers for interactive filtering across dashboard views Conditional formatting to highlight SLA risk and performance thresholds Named ranges and structured references for cleaner formula logic

 ## Data Understanding & Structure